ctu-mrs/mrs_octomap_tools/README.md

 This package contains a set of tools for OctoMap manipulation and visualization.

+## OctomapMethods

+A library with useful methods for manipulation and post-processing of OctoMap.

+## OctomapSaver

+A minimalistic node for saving an octomap from ROS topic.

 ## OctomapRvizVisualier

 A publisher of RVIZ markers for OctoMap visualization.
+It has some additional features over the original Octomap RVIZ plugin, e.g.:

+* the option to filter the octomap,
+* the option to remove ceiling from the octomap,
+* throttled publishers for saving of power,
+* power saving mode, when nobody subscribes to the markers.

 ## OctomapEditor